Clotilde Rosa: Biography

 Between 1987 and 2000 Rosa lectured at the Music School of Lisbon's National Conservatory, first in Composition Analysis and Techniques (1987–1989) and later in Harp.
 This was the first time that a contemporary harp syllabus was taught in Portugal.

 Rosa divorced her first husband, pianist and cellist Jorge Machado in 1961.
 She later married flautist Carlos Franco, another member of GMCL.
 She had three children, two of whom became musicians.
 Rosa died in Lisbon on 24 November 2017.

 Recognition

 In 1976, Rosa started writing as an individual composer; at Jorge Peixinho's suggestion, her work Encontro for flute and string quartet was taken to the Tribune Internationale de Compositeurs in Paris by Joly Braga Santos and Nuno Barreiros.
-The piece, recorded at the National Radio Broadcast Company, received 10th place among 60 works from thirty different countries.
+The piece, recorded at the National Radio Broadcast Company, received 10th place among 60 works from thirty countries.

 Rosa won the first National Composition Contest of Portugal with her work Variantes I for solo flute.